lsst-sqre/sqr-097/index.md

 ####  Operational Procedures

 The transition also potentially updates query management procedures and troubleshooting methods.
-The direct mapping of UWS runID to QServ query ID provides clear traceability and makes the process of investigating queries and resolving issues easier.
+The direct mapping of UWS query ID (tbd, not jobRef or runID) to QServ query ID provides clear traceability and makes the process of investigating queries and resolving issues easier.

 ### 4.3 Risks and Mitigations